"Masuda-cho, Yokote City" is a preservation area lined with unique merchants with built-in houses [Akita Prefecture]

 With the opening of the Ou Main Line, there was a shift from boat transportation to land transportation.

-Until the Edo period, the basis of distribution in Masuda Town was by boat, and land transportation using roads such as the Ushu Highway was also popular.
-However, the opening of the Ou Main Line in 1905 (Meiji 38) marked a major turning point.
-The opening of the railway meant the end of shipping, and the center of the town rapidly changed from the dock to the railway station.
+However, the opening of the Ou Main Line in 1905 (Meiji 38) was a major turning point.
+The opening of the railway means the end of boat transportation, and the town centre changes rapidly from the dock to the railway station.

-In the Showa era, agricultural production decreased due to cold damage and bad harvests, and the Great Depression that began around 1929 added to the decline.
-The Great Depression caused a huge drop in the price of raw silk, which was Masuda's main industry, and furthermore, the mining recession after World War I (1914-1918) and a significant production cut due to the problem of mineral poisoning from the Yoshino Mine led to the company becoming exhausted.
-The town ended its role as an economic center while retaining its traditional townscape.
+The Great Depression caused a major crash in raw silk prices, which was Masuda's main industry, and was exhausted by the mining recession after World War I (1914-1918) and the severe production cuts due to the problem of mineral poisoning from Yoshino Mine, and the town ended its role as an economic center, retaining its traditional townscape.

 Preservation activities bring back the old townscape